-To grok more about eSports betting, you have to grasp the concept of eSpor To grok more about eSports betting, you have to grasp the concept of eSports itself.
-S ts itself.
+Are you wondering about eSports betting, now that so much sports has shut down due to virus and more will probably be shut down in the coming weeks.
+To place succesful bets on eSports, you first have to grasp the concept of eSports itself.
 So allow me to start by demystifying what eSports is, then delve into the details of eSports gambling.

 What Is eSports?

 Also known as electronic sports, eSports is a form of competitive video gaming, either by individuals or teams.
 It comprises quite a good number of games and multiple game genres.
-Some of the most common eSports genres include fighting games, racing, sports games (like football), and others.
+Some of the most common genres include fighting games, racing, sports games (like FIFA), and others.

 eSports, just like other forms of sports, attract an audience.
 And, the more the players and spectators, the more attractive an “e-game” will be.
 For example, the Dota 2 competition in Seattle (2017) attracted a total of two million spectators!